wisnunugroho21/reinforcement_learning_ppo_rnd/README.md

 | Result Gif    |
 | ------------- |
 | ![Result Gif](https://github.com/wisnunugroho21/reinforcement_learning_ppo_rnd/blob/master/Result/pong.gif) |

-## Future Development
-For now, I focus on how to implement this project on more difficult environment (Atari games, MuJoCo, etc)

 ## Contributing
 This project is far from finish and will be improved anytime .
 Any fix, contribute, or idea would be very appreciated